Veal From Farm to Table

-All veal in retail stores is either USDA inspected for wholesomeness or inspected by State systems which have standards equal to the Federal government.
+All veal in retail stores is either USDA inspected for wholesomeness or inspected by state systems which have standards equal to the federal government.
 Each calf and its internal organs are inspected for signs of disease.
-These inspections insure the veal is safe, wholesome, and correctly labeled and packaged.
+These inspections ensure the veal is safe, wholesome, and correctly labeled and packaged.

-There are five grades for veal: prime, choice, good, standard, utility.
+There are five grades for veal: prime, choice, good, standard and utility.

-Grading is voluntary; a plant pays to have its meat graded.
+Grading is voluntary and a plant pays to have its meat graded.

 When veal is graded, a shield-shaped purple mark is stamped on the carcass.
 With today's close trimming at the retail level, however, you may not see the USDA grade shield on the meat cuts at the store.
 Instead, retailers put stickers with the USDA grade shield on individual packages of meat.
 In addition, grade shields and inspection legends may appear on bags containing larger wholesale cuts.

 Antibiotics may be given to prevent or treat disease in the veal calf.
-Penicillin is not used in calf raising: tetracycline has been approved but is not widely used.
+Penicillin is not used in calf raising and tetracycline has been approved but is not widely used.